Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

 Years of endemic corruption and growing anger toward Romania's political establishment have fueled a surge in support for anti-establishment and hard-right figures, reflecting a broader pattern across Europe.
 Both Simion and Dan have made their political careers railing against Romania's old political class.

-After voting in his hometown of Fagaras, Dan told reporters that he voted for Romanians “who are quiet, honest, and hardworking, and who have not felt represented for a long time," and “for strong cooperation with our European partners, not for Romania’s isolation.”

-Dan founded the reformist Save Romania Union party in 2016, but later left, and is running independently on a pro-European Union ticket reaffirming Western ties, support for Ukraine and fiscal reform.
+Cristian Andrei, a Bucharest-based political consultant, told the AP that Romanians “rejected hate and reactionary politics and embraced the pro-western direction” for their country.

+“It is a win for the optimistic Romania, but there is a large part of voters that are really upset with the direction of the country,” he said.
+“Romania comes out of this election very divided, with a totally new political landscape, where older political parties are challenged to adapt to a new reality.”

-Simion's rhetoric in the lead-up to Sunday had raised some concerns that he wouldn't respect the outcome if he lost.
+In the lead-up to Sunday's vote, Simion's rhetoric had raised some concerns that he wouldn't respect the outcome if he lost.
 In the early afternoon, he told reporters that his team was confident in a “landslide victory,” if the election was “free and fair.”

-Luminita Petrache, a 32-year-old financial crimes analyst, didn't want to say who she voted for but described the runoff as a geopolitical choice between East and West.

-“It is very important because the next president will be our image in Europe, and (decide) how Romania will evolve in the next five years,” she said.
+“It is very important because the next president will be our image in Europe, and (decide) how Romania will evolve in the next five years,” said Luminita Petrache, a 32-year-old financial crimes analyst.
 “I hope for changes in Romania in good ways.”

 The president is elected for a five-year term and has significant decision-making powers in matters of national security and foreign policy.
 The winner of Sunday's race will be charged with nominating a new prime minister after Marcel Ciolacu stepped down following the failure of his coalition's candidate to advance to the runoff.